G7DAO/protocol/web3/flows/staker.md

     event Unstaked(uint256 positionTokenID, address indexed owner, uint256 indexed poolID, uint256 amountOrTokenID);
 ```

-### `STAKER-*`: If a native token staking pool does not have a cooldown, a user who holds the position token but who isn't the original holder should be able to unstake after the lockup period
+### `STAKER-29`: If a native token staking pool does not have a cooldown, a user who holds the position token but who isn't the original holder should be able to unstake after the lockup period

 Unstaking should transfer the position's amount worth of native tokens from the `Staker` contract back to the holder.